RevyWatson/employee-tracker/README.md

 1. Open the command terminal on your machine.
 2. Navigate through your file system to the location of the “employee-tracker.js” file.
 3. Within the same root folder, create a .gitignore.txt file to ignore the node modules.
+4. Within the same root folder, type "npm init" or "npm init -y" (if you wish to answer yes to all of the prompts) to create a package.json file.
-4. Install the Inquirer package by typing “npm install inquirer”.
+5. Install the Inquirer package by typing “npm install inquirer”.
-5. Install the mySQL package by typing “npm install mysql”.
+6. Install the mySQL package by typing “npm install mysql”.
+7. Install console.table by typing "npm install console.table --save".
-6. Type, “node employee-tracker.js” to run the application.
+8. Type, “node employee-tracker.js” to run the application.
-7. Answer and follow the prompts to navigate throught the options.
+9. Answer and follow the prompts to navigate throught the options.

   ## Usage